 The Office of Electricity (OE) provides national leadership to ensure that the Nation’s energy delivery system is secure, resilient and reliable.
-OE works to develop new technologies to improve the infrastructure that brings electricity into our homes, offices, and factories, and the federal and state electricity policies and programs that shape electricity system planning and market operations.
+Through research and development, OE develops new technologies to improve the infrastructure that effectively and securely brings electricity into our homes, offices, and factories, and OE also oversees the Federal and state electricity policies and programs that shape electricity system planning and market operations.

 America’s security, economy, and sustained global leadership depend on a secure and resilient power grid.
-Through a mix of technology and policy solutions and in partnership with the private and public sectors, the OE will harness innovation for a stronger, more resilient and reliable North American energy system while maintaining energy independence.
+Through a mix of technology and policy solutions and in partnership with the private and public sectors, the Office of Electricity will harness innovation for a stronger, more resilient and reliable North American energy system while maintaining energy independence.

 OE supports strategic national capabilities to prepare for, mitigate and eliminate, respond to, and recover from the many natural and adversarial threats currently facing the U.S. energy sector.